Reusing Previous Computations

 But to obtain maximum performance, the kind you would need for a real browser, there’s an additional benefit.
 All these fancy ProtectedFields add a lot of overhead, mostly because they take up more memory and require more function calls.
 In fact, this chapter likely made your browser quite a bit slower on an initial page load.For me, it’s about twice as slow.
 Some of that can be improved by skipping asserts,If you run Python with the -O command-line flag, Python will automatically skip asserts. but it’s definitely not ideal.

 Real browsers also use assertions to catch bugs, much like the ProtectedField abstraction in this chapter.
 But to avoid slowing down the browser for users, non-essential assertions are “compiled out” in the release build, which is what end-users run.
-The debug build, which browser engineers use when debugging or developing new features, and also in automated tests.
-Debug builds also compile in debugging features like sanitizers, while release builds instead use heavy-weight optimizations like PGO.
+The debug build is what browser engineers use when debugging or developing new features, and also in automated tests.
+Debug builds also compile in debugging features like sanitizers, while release builds instead use heavyweight optimizations like profile-guided optimization.

 Summary